NEONScience/NEON-Data-Skills/tutorials/R/AOP/AOP-L3-rasters/aop_merge_rasters.md

 After completing this activity, you will be able to:

-* Run the `makeFullSiteMosaics` function to download and merge AOP L3 geotiff rasters, exporting the full site rasters to a geotiffs and COGs
+* Run the `makeFullSiteMosaics` function to:
+  * download and merge AOP L3 geotiff rasters
+  * export the full site rasters to geotiffs and cloud-optimized geotiffs (COG)
-* Read in and plot the full-site tiffs
+* Read in and plot the full site geotiffs

 ## Things You’ll Need To Complete This Tutorial
 To complete this tutorial you will need